 Priority between legal mortgages (other than mortgages in respect of which priority is determined by registration in accordance with any applicable statute, for example, Land Titles mortgages and Singapore ship mortgages) will be determined by the order in which they are created, although mortgagees are free to regulate their respective rights and interests as between themselves.
-A legal mortgage will also prevail over all other mortgagees whose mortgages he had no notice at the time his mortgage was created.
+A legal mortgage will also prevail over all other mortgagees whose mortgages he or she had no notice at the time his or her mortgage was created.

 As pledges involve the bailment of the secured assets, the key feature of a pledge is that the pledgee has actual or constructive possession of the goods.
 Actual delivery may take place by physically depositing the goods with the pledgee, while constructive delivery may be by way of deposit of title deeds (without which the pledgor is unable to deal with the goods) or by way of deposit of keys to the warehouse in which the goods are stored.

-The pledgee should not relinquish his possession (whether actual or constructive) of the goods to the pledgor – doing so may bring the pledge to an end.
-The redelivery of the pledged goods to the pledgor may cause the pledgee to lose his rights to the pledged goods unless it is for a limited purpose and parties clearly intend for the pledgee to regain possession when that purpose has been met.
+The pledgee should not relinquish his or her possession (whether actual or constructive) of the goods to the pledgor – doing so may bring the pledge to an end.
+The redelivery of the pledged goods to the pledgor may cause the pledgee to lose his rights to the pledged goods unless it is for a limited purpose and parties clearly intend for the pledgee to regain possession when that purpose has been met.4

-v Enforcement of Security in the event of insolvency
+v Enforcement of security in the event of insolvency

-On 30 July 2020, the Insolvency, Restructuring and Dissolution Act 2018 (IRDA) came into effect.
-The IRDA consolidates Singapore's insolvency regime into an omnibus act which applies to both corporate entities and individuals.
+On 30 July 2020, the Insolvency, Restructuring and Dissolution Act 2018 (IRDA came into effect.
+The IRDA consolidates Singapore's insolvency regime into an omnibus act that applies to both corporate entities and individuals.
 Prior to the enactment of the IRDA, Singapore's insolvency regime was contained in disparate pieces of legislation such as the now-repealed Bankruptcy Act (Chapter 20 of Singapore) and Part X of the Companies Act (Chapter 50 of Singapore).
 These pieces of legislation have since been repealed in tandem with the enactment of the IRDA.

-The applicable period during which transactions or floating charges entered into may be unraveled or rendered void will be determined by whether the chargee or counterparty (as the case may be) was associated with the company.
+The applicable period during which transactions or floating charges entered into may be unravelled or rendered void will be determined by whether the chargee or counterparty (as the case may be) was associated with the company.
 The definition of 'association' is set out in Section 217 and includes situations where an individual (or an individual and his or her associates) are able to control both corporations, the two corporations will be associated; or where an individual's associates are employed by a corporation, that individual and the corporation will be treated as associated.

-Floating charge void upon winding up
+Floating charge void upon winding-up

-Section 229 of the IRDA provides that floating charges created within a certain period of the commencement or after commencement of judicial management or winding up proceedings will be void to a certain extent.
+Section 229 of the IRDA provides that floating charges created within a certain period of the commencement or after commencement of judicial management or winding-up proceedings will be void to a certain extent.
 Floating charges created within two years (if the chargee and the company are associated) or one year (if the chargee and the company are not associated) of the commencement of judicial management or winding-up proceedings will be void to the extent of the consideration for the charge and any interest thereon.